dheeraxspidey/asmnt1/README.md

 2. **Gemini API errors**: Verify API key is valid and has quota
 3. **File upload errors**: Ensure `sample_data` directory exists and is writable
 4. **CORS errors**: Check backend is running on expected port (8000)
+5. **Port conflicts**: The startup script will automatically find available ports

 ## License